-> Rabbi Yael Ridberg

-KI HINEI KAMHOMER

-Emotions - bigger, more powerful than can be easily contained; anger, pain, love, loss, gratitude, bewilderment.

-Feelings, conscious or not, seek an outlet searching for clarification, release.

-Grandeur, beauty

-demand expression,

-inspiration born of need.

-Considerate communication certainly

-a divine impulse - beauty enhanced by sharing.
+Rabbi Yael Ridberg - Writings may be used during religious services, provided that the individual authors and West End Synagogue are 140 cited.
+Any other usage requires permission from the authors, who may be contacted through West End KI HINEI KAMHOMER Emotions bigger, more powerful than can be easily contained; anger, pain, love, loss, gratitude, bewilderment.
+Feelings, s conscious or not, seek an outlet searching for clarification, release.
+Grandeur, beauty demand expression, inspiration born of need.
+Considerate communication certainly a divine impulse - beauty enhanced by sharing.
 Now and then a prayer resonates, asking to be translated to modern language, accessible concepts.
 Insights become words - phrases whittled, shaped to essence.
 Frequently my flute summons - often I an audience of one.
 Others turn to paint, wood, stone, clay, acting, dance, externalizing inner drama.
 The best (or the worst) become clearer - reflected by others or examined during introspection or prayer.
 May we continue to search our surrounds, our heart for meaning.

 May we continue to respond to and create beauty, inspired by the best in us - the best in others.

-THE ARTIST AND THE DIVINE

-Where does it come from-

-the splash of crimson illuminating a painter's sky-

-the metaphor that lifts a poet's vision -

-the chords that strike a composer's theme-

-the subtle curves a sculptor cuts in stone?
+Andrea Bardfeld Writings may be used during religious services, provided that the individual authors and West End Synagogue are 141 cited.
+Any other usage requires permission from the authors, who may be contacted through West End THE ARTIST AND THE DIVINE Where does it come from the splash of crimson illuminating a painter's sky the metaphor that lifts a poet's vision the chords that strike a composer's theme the subtle curves a sculptor cuts in stone?
 Is inspiration a dream, a whim of the unconscious?
 Or does a silent force open us, an unnamable wand that taps our brains, our hearts, our hands?
 Genesis tells us there was darkness, then a great power exploded light and life.
 It is this mystery we embrace with awe and love and gratitude; it is the mystery of creation.

-Eva Miodownik Oppenheim

-KI HINEI KAMHOMER CREATION

-Do Humans create?
+Eva Miodownik Oppenheim Writings may be used during religious services, provided that the individual authors and West End Synagogue are 142 cited.
+Any other usage requires permission from the authors, who may be contacted through West End KI HINEI KAMHOMER CREATION Do Humans create?

 Or do we mimic and copy And find things That were always there Hidden by bias And ignorance?